t1b4n3/pwntrace/project.md

 **GOAL**: Build a simple tracer that can start/attach a process and log every syscall it makes.

-- **Deliverable**: Binary runs `./pwntracer /bin/cat /etc/passwd` and prints a list of all syscalls (by name and number) with thier arguments and returns values.
+- **Deliverable**: Binary runs `./pwntrace -binary /usr/bin/cat /etc/passwd` and prints a list of all syscalls (by name and number) with thier arguments and returns values.

 #### Tasks